LuciaBOURQUE/LuciaBOURQUE/README.md

 ## Software skills - UX/UI and Design Graphic 🖌️(+5)
 - 🧩 Figma
 - 🎨 Creative Suite Adobe (Ai, PS, iD)
 - 🧠 Paper and my brain

+### Actualy in formation to discover Backend Development (Bordeaux) 💻 (-1)
+- Java Jakarta EE with Spring and Spring Boot
+- Refresher on Javascript and Typescript
+- Angular

 ## You can follow me
 - [LinkedIn](https://www.linkedin.com/in/luciabourque-devweb/)